GeneralGuy4872/IWannaFly_FullCircle/tmp.md

 occasionally, a type of C coding called "Object Style C" will be used, which takes the following form:
 `namespace$$pseudo_class$$method(pseudo_object,arg,arg,arg...)`
 functions that in fortran would be called "subroutines" are also used, and will be denoted by returning an implicit int or the SYSINT macro (which evaluates to the empty string *(implicit int)* in C and to `int` in C++)

 the types in `<stdint.h>` (or <cstdint>) should be used when an integer of a specific width is required, with the exception that `char` should be prefferred to `int8_t`, and `unsigned char` should be prefferred to `uint8_t`. if an interger bitfield uses less than the full number of bytes in an int, then it should be signed; otherwise it should (*usually*) be unsigned.

-`struct`s should be catagorized into bitpacked structs and loosly-packed structs. every field of a bitpacked struct should have an explicit width, and should be of type `signed`, `unsigned`, or `bool`. a loosly-packed struct should never use explicit-width fields. bitpacked structs should eventually be replaced with interger bitfields.
+`struct`s should be catagorized into bitpacked structs and loosly-packed structs. every field of a bitpacked struct should have an explicit width, and should be of type `signed`, `unsigned`, or `bool`. a loosly-packed struct should never use explicit-width fields. bitpacked structs should be replaced with interger bitfields.

 since `this` is a reserved word in C++, and `self` is a reserved word in Objective-C, when using Object-Style-C, the object variable will be named